MrPigss/BetterJSONStorage/README.rst

 BetterJSONStorage is a faster 'Storage Type' for TinyDB_.
 It uses the faster Orjson_ library for parsing the JSON and BLOSC_ for compression.

-Parsing, compressing, and writing to the file is done by a seperate thread wich makes writing a lot faster.
+Parsing, compressing, and writing to the file is done by a seperate thread so reads don't get blocked by slow fileIO.
-Smaller filesizes result in faster reading and writing (less diskIO). reading is all done in memory.
+Smaller filesizes result in faster reading and writing (less diskIO).
+Even Reading is all done from memory.

-These optimizations result in much faster reading and writing wihtout loss of functionality.
+These optimizations result in much faster reading and writing without loss of functionality.

 A goal for the BetterJSONStorage project is to provide a drop in replacement for the default JSONStorage.